 This is crazy but true.
 Even a single night of bad sleep can lower your immune system's ability to function normally, meaning you'll be more prone to infection.
 That might explain why sleep-deprived people were almost three times as likely to develop a cold compared to their well-rested peers.
 Take this as a PSA.
 Winter is basically here, which means cold and flu viruses are getting ready to spread.
 Help your immune system out by sleeping.

 Sleep Deprivation Ages Your Skin

 This is a big one for beauty enthusiasts.
 Research indicates that chronic poor sleep quality can be associated with increased signs of intrinsic aging, diminished skin barrier function and lower satisfaction with appearance.
 That means sleep is just as important to our skincare routine as sunscreen, serum, and moisturizer.

 Sleep Deprivation Impacts Mental Health

 It's not all physical.
 Sleep deprivation can also affect your mood and mental health in a big way.
 Research says a lack of sleep can cause loneliness, irritability, and lower levels of self-reported happiness, among other things.
 Over time, this can contribute to serious mental health issues.
 One study found that insomniacs had a "twofold risk to develop depression" when compared to people with no sleep difficulties.

 This research is scary, but it's not meant to increase your sleep stress (which I swear is a real thing).
 It's information that's important to know for developing a consistent and healthy routine.
 The key word here is consistent, which is something I myself need to work on.
 Do yourself a favor and commit to a specific bedtime each night.
 Try practicing good sleep hygiene, which will set you up for a successful night's sleep.
-In the meantime, check out a few bedtime essentials Team Byrdie swears by.
+In the meantime, we rounded up a few bedtime essentials Team Byrdie swears by.